cryptopp-modern/cryptopp-modern.com/content/_index.md

 ## What's New in 2025.12.0

-- **Complete reorganization** - 204 source files organized into logical categories
+- **Complete reorganisation** - 204 source files organised into logical categories
 - **Multi-platform CI/CD** - Automated testing on all major platforms
 - **Updated build systems** - GNUmakefile, Visual Studio, and nmake all updated
 - **Backward compatible** - Drop-in replacement maintaining the same include structure